-Dr. Garibyan and Dr. Kuang are talented, board-certified oral surgeons in Massachusetts who specialize in managing conditions pertaining to the head and neck.
+Dr. Garibyan and Dr. Kuang are talented, board-certified oral surgeons in Massachusetts who specialize in managing conditions of the head and neck while promoting the safety and comfort of patients.
 This includes diagnosing and treating overbites, underbites, obstructive sleep apnea, and facial asymmetry with corrective jaw surgery.
 If you experience any of these issues, we invite you to contact Premier Center for Oral, Dental Implant & Facial Surgery to see if orthognathic surgery is right for you.

 Who Needs Orthognathic Surgery?